 This exhibition is organized and curated by the Asheville Art Museum.
 Major support for this project is provided by the Henry Luce Foundation.
 This project is also supported in part by an award from the National Endowment for the Arts.
 The Museum would like to extend a special thanks to local partner BlackBird Frame & Art for their in-kind support.

 Your support helps up to develop community-driven programming and exhibitions.
-To contribute to Intersections in American Art, please visit our Donations page, select Upcoming Exhibitions, and type “Intersections” in the Notes.
+To contribute to Intersections in American Art, please visit our Donations page, select Upcoming Exhibitions, and type “Intersections” in the notes.

 Groups of at least 10 students or adults are invited to schedule a tour of the Museum’s Collection or special exhibitions.
 Our inquiry-based group visits, led by volunteer docents or Museum staff, challenge visitors to hone their observation skills.